 11. The Assembly further recalls its

-Resolution 2367 (2021) “The protection of victims of arbitrary displacement”,
+Resolution 2367 (2021) “The protection

 its

-Resolution 2482
+Resolution 2482 (2023) “Legal

-aggression against Ukraine”, which refers
+against Ukraine”, which refers,

 inter

-alia to the Genocide Convention as regards the forcible
+alia, to the Genocide Convention as regards the forcible

 transfer of children.